 Relax in the 18 thermal pools, some with waterfalls, tropical gardens, wooden bridges, and thatched-roof buildings.
 The room price for all guests includes entrance to the hot springs, access to the Shangri-La Gardens (adults-only), and daily breakfast.
 Keep in mind that getting to the pools requires a quick shuttle ride (just a couple of minutes).
 Although Tabacón welcomes day users to the pools, there’s an exclusive area reserved just for hotel guests.

-Other noteworthy highlights include a full-service spa using local products for treatments in open-air cabins, an organic garden sourcing the onsite restaurant, and the opportunity to reserve a 6-course private dining experience surrounded by the rainforest—a unique perk perfect for small group dinners, special occasions, or even a romantic proposal.
-Learn more
+Other noteworthy highlights include a full-service spa using local products for treatments in open-air cabins, an organic garden sourcing the on-site restaurant, and the opportunity to reserve a 6-course private dining experience surrounded by the rainforest—a unique perk perfect for small group dinners, special occasions, or even a romantic proposal.

 The Springs Resort & Spa at Arenal

-Thanks to its five bars and five restaurants, including a sports bar, sushi restaurant, and fine dining options, you don't even need to leave the property if you don’t want to!
-Of course, the onsite hot springs are the main draw, with multiple pools ranging from 83 to 103 degrees Fahrenheit, situated on a volcano-facing slope.
-There’s also a 14,000-square-foot fitness center, including a rock-climbing wall, plus rafting and inner-tubing on the hotel's private stretch of the Class-III Arenal River.
+Thanks to its five bars and five restaurants, including a sports bar, sushi restaurant, and fine dining options, you don't even need to leave the property if you don't want to!
+Of course, the on-site hot springs are the main draw, with multiple pools ranging from 83 to 103 °F on a volcano-facing slope.
+There's also a 14,000-square-foot fitness center, including a rock-climbing wall, plus rafting and inner-tubing on the hotel's private stretch of the Class-III Arenal River.

 Additional amenities include horse stables, a wildlife sanctuary with 22 types of animals, and several rainforest trails that lead to hot springs and waterfalls.
-The spa offers a range of massage and beauty treatments, including a floating water massage and body wraps using therapeutic volcanic clay, plus a steam room and sauna.
+The spa offers a range of massage and beauty treatments, including a floating water massage, body wraps using therapeutic volcanic clay, and a steam room and sauna.

 Nayara Springs